LastCallMedia/backstopjs-demo/README.md

 # CI setup

-   To add backstop to the CircleCI make sure to change the backstopjs here `"report": ["browser", "CI"],`.
+   To add BackstopJS to the CircleCI make sure to change the backstopjs here `"report": ["browser", "CI"],`.
 Add the `"CI"` to the report section.
    ```
      backstop:
         parameters: